How and why you should have a different winter diet

-Vitamin C reduces tiredness while boosting your immune system, which is essential during the colder months.
-That's why you should eat more red bell peppers.
+Vitamin C reduces tiredness while boosting your immune system, essential during the colder months.
+That’s why you should eat more red bell peppers.
 They contain more than three times the amount of vitamin C than oranges and are far more effective.
 Red bell peppers also have phytochemicals and carotenoids that are anti-inflammatory.

 2. Smoked salmon

 Winter can leave skin feeling and looking dry and patchy.
 But the omega-3 and omega-6 fatty acids found in smoked salmon can help.
 How?
 They play a crucial role in the structure and appearance of the skin.
-Essential fatty acids help maintain the skin's barrier function and prevent moisture loss that occurs during winter.
+Essential fatty acids help maintain the skin’s barrier function and prevent moisture loss during winter.